OSHAA 30-Hours Elderly Care and Caring for the Disabled

 To enroll in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course, learners are expected to meet the following criteria:

-• Applicants must be at least 18 years of age to register for the OSHAA 30-Hours Elderly Care and Caring for the Disabled course.
+• Age Requirement: Applicants must be at least 18 years of age to register for the OSHAA 30-Hours Elderly Care and Caring for the Disabled course.
 This ensures that participants have the maturity and responsibility required to handle the sensitive and professional nature of caregiving roles.

-• A minimum of a high school diploma or equivalent qualification is recommended for enrolling in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course.
+• Educational Background: A minimum of a high school diploma or equivalent qualification is recommended for enrolling in the OSHAA 30-Hours Elderly Care and Caring for the Disabled course.
 While this foundational level of education is sufficient, learners who hold higher education or vocational qualifications in healthcare, nursing, or social care will find the course content particularly advantageous in enhancing their professional practice.

 The eligibility requirements are designed to make the OSHAA 30-Hours Elderly Care and Caring for the Disabled course accessible, while maintaining the professional standards necessary for high-quality training.
-By setting clear entry criteria, the programme ensures that all learners are well-prepared to engage with the training and develop the competencies required to provide exceptional elderly and disability care.

 Study Units